 And yet, the framework on which the work was built almost gives it the appearance of floating in space from certain angles, as if this might have been a lifeboat from a crippled starship.

-It is in the vein of creating beauty, even if somewhat hideous, of and from that which seems lost or hopeless that also speaks to me and through me in my practice.
+It is in the vein of creating beauty, even if somewhat hideous, of and from that which seems lost or hopeless that also speaks to me and through my practice.
 Materials which would normally be destroyed, dismissed, or discarded can give voice to joy, hope, courage, truth, and goodness.

 Case in point, the image presented here, Bruised Twilight, was a scrap of note paper with which I soaked up excess inks from a project.
 As I looked at the scrap after it had thoroughly dried, I was struck with its beauty.
 The original piece was lined, so there has been some extensive editing of this final image.